Schecher1/Minecraft-Server-Creator/README.md

 # CHANGELOG

 ## 1.5.0.1
--->The program is now much more dynamic, you can now add "versions libraries" yourself.
+- The program is now much more dynamic, you can now add "versions libraries" yourself.
 (In the versions folder) <br/>

 ## 1.0.0.1
--->The latest versions of Vanilla,Spigot and Bukkit were added (1.18 & 1.18.1 & 1.18.2)<br/>
+- The latest versions of Vanilla,Spigot and Bukkit were added (1.18 & 1.18.1 & 1.18.2)<br/>

 ## 1.0.0.0
--->The Programm Minecraft Server Creator was published for Vanilla,Spigot and Bukkit<br/>
+- The Programm Minecraft Server Creator was published for Vanilla,Spigot and Bukkit<br/>